Well #8 Project Description

 Site, Neighbor and Landscape Considerations:

 The site is located on Crestview Avenue (APN 152-0-380-185) within a residential neighborhood that is currently a vacant lot.
 The project location is within the City of Camarillo, and Crestview will be required to present a design to the City of Camarillo that will complement the neighborhood.
-Staff is working with our landscape architect, Lynn Johnson, to design a neighborhood-pleasing and drought-tolerant landscape that will be submitted for City approval as part of the application package that mask and hides the well house from street view.
+Staff is working with our landscape architect, Lynn Johnson, to design a neighborhood-pleasing and drought-tolerant landscape that will be submitted for City approval as part of the application package that masks and hides the well house from street view.

 Staff proposes to use the same Roll-Apart building design that is currently proposed for Well #7 due to the many visual, sound and design improvements that have been incorporated as a result of shareholder feedback.
 Additionally, the Roll-Apart building design has a proven to be low maintenance, durable and easy to operate as one has been in use at Well #6 since 2005.